ChaseStewart/libPathfindingCpp/README.md

 * From `libPathfindingCpp/`, call `make`
 * [Optional] Run `./main` and observe outputs
-* Run `./main > results.csv`
+* Run `./main > results.csv` **NOTE: you must name output file `results.csv` for simplicity**
 * run `./render_results.py` **NOTE: your terminal must be capable of popping up windows- my WSL from Windows 11 can do this**
   + in case you have trouble with this, I have provided captures of the test results.
-These should be deterministic
+Results should be deterministic.

 ## Design
 ### Goals